AdamSheik/ISU/README.md

 # ISU
 my ISU project
-After changing my idea and brainstorming a new idea my project is going to be a mini dungeon game
+After changing my idea and brainstorming a new idea my project is going to be a turn based game.
-TITLE: Adam's Dungeon
+TITLE: Turn based game
-The purpose of this project is to make a dungeon game that is fun and try to make it more unique compared to all the other pygame dungeon games
+The purpose of this project is to make a game im satisfied with and to make myself become comfortable with pygame so I can create more games in the future.
 I will be using pygame to make my game